cjgdev/midi-markdown/docs/tutorials/basic-melody.md

 In this tutorial, you learned:

-- How to structure an MML file with frontmatter
+- How to structure an MMD file with frontmatter
 - Using absolute timing markers (`[mm:ss.milliseconds]`)
 - Creating notes with `note_on channel.note velocity duration`
 - Using CC#7 for volume automation